Peace. Please.

 If you think being loud and obnoxious gives you power, it doesn’t—you're just annoying.
 Help people out once in a while when someone needs a hand moving a couch?

-Guess what, genius, the universe doesn’t revolve around you.
-And most importantly, take care of my property!
 That includes telling me when there are problems!
 So, I can fix them!

 TITLE LV PROCEEDINGS IN SPECIAL CASES